 Corinne’s poetry has been published in several anthologies, including Late Peaches, Soul of the Narrator IV, The Inker’s House, and Sacramento Voices.

-In search of a non-writing-centric creative outlet, Corinne took up sewing in early 2015.
-With the help of her late mother’s two sewing machines, Corinne creates self-drafted bags, pouches, home decor, and accessories.
+In search of a non-writing-centric creative outlet, Corinne began sewing in early 2015.
+With the help of her late mother’s two sewing machines and a serger, Corinne creates self-drafted bags, pouches, home décor, and accessories.

 Born in the Washington D.C. suburbs, Corinne graduated with honors from Takoma Academy and received a B.A. in English and Speech Communication from George Washington University.
 Her early career in the D.C. area focused on health communications, with an emphasis in call center training and management.
 Clients included the U.S. Department of Health & Human Services, the National Institutes of Health, and the Food & Drug Administration.